By Hayley Stobbs R.Ac, CNC

 Foods naturally high in moulds: mushrooms, sprouts, yeast, conventional corn, peanuts, conventional pork, aged meat and fish, dried fruit, conventional coffee and chocolate, alcohol, bread, grains (except white rice), beans, citric acid, and leftovers. *Quality matters!
 Fresh organic food that travels a shorter distance and proper drying and storage protects against mould.

-Foods that you are uniquely sensitive to.
+Foods that you are uniquely sensitive to (including any listed on the foods to focus on list).
 An inflammatory response results in fluid release to afflicted cells, causing tissue swelling and abdominal bloating.

-Excessive intake of sweet flavour, including natural sweet flavours such as fruit.
+Excessive intake of sweet and sour flavours, including natural sweet flavours such as fruit.

 Too many yin nourishing foods.